 camel-quarkus-foo-abcis added to the

 <dependencyManagement>of the runtime BOM (Bill of Materials)

 It also creates a stub of an integration test module under

 A compilation performed immediately after generating the modules should pass flawlessly but running the tests will fail because the test project needs to get finished.
 You need to build

 nameBaseparameter of the mojo is optional.
 If you do not specify it on the command line, the plugin will derive it from

-artifactIdBaseby replacing dashes with spaces and uppercasing each token.
+artifactIdBaseby replacing dashes with spaces and capitalizing the first letter of each token.
 So you may consider omitting explicit

 nameBasein some cases.